5 Cream-of-the-Crop Day Trips from Florence in Tuscany

 5. Volterra

-Tuscany in Italy has an abundance of things to offer that can easily be done as day trips from Florence.
-The region has a wide range of Tuscan landscapes varying between the more mountainous areas … to soft, green hills, marshes and wetlands.
+Tuscany in Italy has a lot of things to offer, accessible as day trips from Florence.
+The region has a wide range of Tuscan landscapes ranging from the more mountainous areas to soft, green hills, marshes and wetlands.
 Whether you are after breathtaking sceneries, vineyards and wine tasting, decorative cypresses, picturesque olive orchards and olive oil tasting at one of the rustic farms, you will find it in Tuscany.

-Moreover, the region is everywhere full of intriguing history spanning from ancient Roman or medieval culture to the influence of important Italian families like the Medici dynasty.
+Moreover, the region is everywhere full of intriguing history, spanning from ancient Roman or medieval culture to the influence of significant Italian families like the Medici dynasty.

-Being based in Florence, you can easily go on one or more day trips to enticing places around Tuscany.
-Here are our suggestions for 5 awesome day trips from Florence to charming small towns in the Tuscany region.
+Being based in Florence, you can easily plan one or more day trips to enticing places around Tuscany.
+Below, see our suggestions for 5 awesome day trips from Florence to charming small towns in the Tuscany region.

-Just on the southern edge of the Apennine Range in the province of Pistoia in the northern Tuscany you arrive at the small municipality Montecatini Terme.
+Just on the southern edge of the Apennine Range in the province of Pistoia in northern Tuscany, you arrive at the small municipality of Montecatini Terme.
 The place is renowned for and named after the thermal sources in the area.
 Their health effects have drawn people to this location for hundreds of years.

 It is easy to go on day trips between the cities in Tuscany and get from Florence to Montecatini by train.
 There are frequent train connections (around every 30 minutes) from Firenze Santa Maria Novella train station.

-After buying your ticket in the ticket machine in Florence, you will jump on the the train towards Viareggio in western Tuscany – and 50 minutes later, you will arrive in Montecatini.
+After buying your ticket in the ticket machine in Florence, you will jump on the train towards Viareggio in western Tuscany – and 50 minutes later, you will arrive in Montecatini.
 There are notably two stations in Montecatini.
-Get off on the Montecatini Centro Station which is nearer to central Montecatini than the Montecatini Terme-Monsummano Station.
+Get off at the Montecatini Centro Station, nearer to central Montecatini than the Montecatini Terme-Monsummano Station.

-Alternatively, you may opt to go by bus from Florence on your day trip.
+Alternatively, you may go by bus from Florence on your day trip.
 Check out the timetable and fares for the busradar.com.

 Visit one of the thermal baths of Terme Excelsior, Terme Tettuccio, Terme Regina or Terme Redi.
-The water in the thermal baths come from the earth depths of limestone, clay and jasper and have long be known to have treating effects.
-Still today the therapeutic properties of the waters are being widely recognised.
-The thermal baths attract Italians and foreign tourists to the small Tuscan town which on top of the thermal wonders features an outstanding architecture around the fountains.
+The water in the thermal baths comes from the earth’s depths of limestone, clay and jasper and has long been known to have treating effects.
+Still today, the therapeutic properties of the waters are being widely recognised.
+The thermal baths attract Italians and foreign tourists to the small Tuscan town, which, on top of the thermal wonders, features outstanding architecture around the fountains.

 Treat yourself to a spa experience at one of the termes.
-To be a spa guest here is to enjoy a moment of physical and mental relaxation in a 33 degrees centigrade (91 degrees Fahrenheit) hot bath.
-Allow yourself to get a hydropinic therapy massage, inhalation therapies or a thermal mud treatment.
-Moreover, you will find yourself in the midst of amazing architectural heritage from Montecatini’s first heyday in the beginning of the last century.
+To be a spa guest here is to enjoy a moment of physical and mental relaxation in a 33-degree centigrade (91 degrees Fahrenheit) hot bath.
+Allow yourself to get a hydroponic therapy massage, inhalation therapy or a thermal mud treatment.
+Moreover, you will find yourself amid amazing architectural heritage from Montecatini’s first heyday at the beginning of the last century.

 Study amazing Italian architecture.
 Buildings worthy of a visit count the Teatro Verdi from 1829, renovated in 1981, and the Padiglioncino Tamerici from 1902 in a pronounced Art Nouveau style.